amrishparmar/JPEG-Recovery-CS50x/README.md

 Dump a raw binary image (eg. from a HDD, SSD, SD card, etc.) and save as `card.raw` into the same directory as the compiled executable.

-Execute the program with `./recover`
+Execute the program with `./recover`.
+Any JPEG images that are found will be saved in the working directory.